heokhe/rangarang/README.md

 # 🌈 Rangarang
 Rangarang (Persian word for "Colorful") is a tiny library that **chooses the best colors from a picture**.
+It actually extracts a beautiful background color, and a primary color.

 It is:
 - Very, very lightweight ⚡️
 - Fast 🤔
 - TypeScript-friendly ✅
 - Works in both Node.js and broswer environments 🌍
+- **Accessible**: The colors have a >= 4.5 contrast ratio when used together!

 ## Usage
 This library uses the pixel data of the image.
 In browsers, it's easy to gather the pixel data using a `<canvas>` element: